WHAT WILL MY CHILD LEARN AT CGCA?

 5. By expressing creativity, children build self-awareness and self-esteem.

-Our primary areas of instruction include Bible, kindergarten readiness and social and emotional skills, language arts, math, and science.
 Click here for more detailed information on our areas of instruction, our curriculum, and programs.